top of page

 Project country: Belgium

 Founded in Brussels, Belgium in 1975, Nativitas is a non-profit organisation which aims to help those in precarious or isolated situations through its day centre/social restaurant/café (La Bicoque) located in the heart of the Marolles area.
 La Bicoque is open every day to everyone whatever their age, origin, culture or religion.
 Nativitas tries to give back the notion of respect, dignity and rights, and provides material support to the most disadvantaged in our society while playing an active role in facilitating their social and cultural integration.
 In addition to providing meals and meal parcels, Nativitas also offers cultural activities, social services, clothing, language courses, hairdressing services, showers, shelter for 20 to 25 persons, legal advice and different workshops.
 By reaching out to the most disadvantaged, Nativitas aims to help improve their daily lives and give them hope.
 In 2022/2023, the SENSE Foundation Brussels supported Nativitas, helping to provide daily meals for 280 individuals.
 In 2023/2024, the SENSE Foundation Brussels renewed its support of Nativitas, helping to distribute more than 1000 monthly meal parcels.
-In 2024/2025, the SENSE Foundation Brussels is once more supporting Nativitas, to help provide 150 daily meals; implement a regular transportation system from the food bank (to replace the transportation that the food bank stopped providing); and implement a streamlined food parcel distribution system with the possibility of delivering 500 food parcels per month. https://www.nativitas.be/
+In 2024/2025, the SENSE Foundation Brussels supported Nativitas, to help provide 140 daily meals; implement a regular transportation system from the food bank (to replace the transportation that the food bank stopped providing); and implement a streamlined food parcel distribution system with the possibility of delivering 500 food parcels per month.
+In 2025/2026, the SENSE Foundation Brussels renewed its support of Nativitas.
+The grant will help with its general operations and enable it to keep up with the growing number of food parcels and restaurant guests. https://www.nativitas.be/

 Nativitas.jpg